Where is the Bright Ideas Partnership based?

 We enter discussions with prospective clients to agree what support they need, how we can provide the support they are looking for and the costs involved.
 Our fees reflect the professional time involved.

 Fee payments and structure are always agreed in advance and set out in a contract.
-Also included in our contract will be the key objectives of a piece of work to (e.g. to research funders, submit an application to the Big Lottery Fund or undertake an evaluation of a project) and the timeframe for the work.
+Also included in our contract will be the key objectives of a piece of work to (e.g. to research funders, submit an application to the National Lottery Community Fund or undertake an evaluation of a project) and the timeframe for the work.

 Does the Bright Ideas Partnership accept payment on results or by commission?